... while her weak heart pounded hard and fast like the thirteen door knocks.

 have no reason to kill you - we're not in your Will!"

 Farrah chuckled at the dark joke.

-"Yeah you are; I WILL you to find
+"Yeah you are; I will you to find the creep that

 wind up in this place," Lois quickly retorted.

 "So, how's it coming along, partners," she inquired.
 "Any